cescoffier/jcon24-quarkus-llm-demo/README.md

 - Java 21 or later
 - Apache Maven 3.9.6 or later
 - Podman or Docker (Podman recommended)
-- A working docker-compose installation (working with podman recommended)
+- A working Docker Compose installation (working with Podman recommended)

-## Running the demos
+## Running the Demos

 The repo follows an incremental structure.
 Each demo builds on the previous one.
 To run a demo, navigate to its directory and run `mvn quarkus:dev`.
 The UI is available at `http://localhost:8080`.

-### Demo 1: Declarative AI services
+### Demo 1: Declarative AI Services

 This demo (contained in the `0-summarizer` directory) demonstrates how to create a declarative AI service using Quarkus and Langchain4J.
 The service provides a REST API to summarize insurance claims (you can find claim examples in the `claim-samples` directory).
 It also extracts the policy number and analyzes the sentiment of the claim.

 ### Demo 2: Tools and Agents

-This demo (located in the `1-agent` directory) extends the previous one but use a _tool_ to detect if the new document is related to an existing claim.
+This demo (located in the `1-agent` directory) extends the previous one but uses a _tool_ to detect if the new document is related to an existing claim.
 If so, the application updates the existing claim.

 ### Demo 3: Observability

-This demo (locate in the `2-observability` directory) extends the previous one by adding observability features to the application.
+This demo (located in the `2-observability` directory) extends the previous one by adding observability features to the application.

 You can run the observability stack using:
 ```shell
 > podman compose -f infrastructure/observability.yaml up
 ```

 Then use the application.
 The Jaeger UI is available at `http://localhost:16686`.
 To demonstrate Prometheus, use the dev-ui (available at `http://localhost:8080/q/dev`).

-### Demo 4: Building chatbots
+### Demo 4: Building Chatbots

 This demo (located in the `3-chatbot` directory) extends the previous one by adding a chatbot to the application.
-This chatbot is very simple and use a tool to find a given claim.
+This chatbot is very simple and uses a tool to find a given claim.

-### Demo 5: Implementing a RAG (Retrieval Augmented Generation) pattern
+### Demo 5: Implementing a RAG (Retrieval Augmented Generation) Pattern

 This demo (located in the `4-rag` directory) extends the previous one by adding a RAG pattern to the application.

 ## License